NateDhaliwal/NateDhaliwal-s-Blog/_posts/2024-12-13-My-First-Post.md

 <br><br>
 The Replit support forum was made using [Discourse](https://discourse.org), a super amazing 100% open-source and free forum software.
 They are very popular, and have pretty big companies as their customers.
 You can self-host your forum or host it with them (for a price). <br>
 I love Discourse and am a huge fan, so I'm building customizations like Theme Components and Themes.
 I enjoy the challenge, and since their codename is <big>HUGE</big>, I learn something new everyday.
+<br><br>
+I am a Python full-stack web developer.
+I know Python, HTML, CSS and JS.
+I'm currently learning SQL, to help manage databases more effectively.
+<br><br>
+I hope to upkeep this blog to continue posting blog posts.
+I hope I can be like Jeff Arwood one day, with his incredibly popular blog, [codinghorror](https://blog.codinghorror.com/).